 School reporting structures

-School hierarchies vary depending on whether they are a maintained school, academy or independent school.
+School reporting structures vary depending on whether they are a maintained school, academy or independent school.
+They also vary depending on which part of the United Kingdom you live in.

 All schools should have a complaints procedure on their website or available on request from the school office.
-It should have further information about how to escalate a complaint if necessary.
 Follow their complaints procedure step-by-step.

-If you need to escalate a complaint beyond the head teacher, this is where to go next.
+If you need to escalate a complaint, this is where to go next.

 For both state schools and academies, once this process has been exhausted parents can complain to the Department for Education via their Complain About A School form.